U.S. prosecutors probe Takata Corp over statements: WSJ

 More than 16 million vehicles globally have been recalled since 2008 because of defective Takata air bags.

-A spokeswoman from the U.S. attorney's office in Manhattan declined to comment.

-A spokesman for Honda said the company was not aware of the investigation.

-Spokespeople for Takata and Ford could not immediately be reached for comment.
+Spokespeople for Takata, Honda and Ford could not immediately be reached for comment.

 A BMW spokesman declined to comment on the possibility, adding that the German automaker is focused on carrying out the recall as fast as possible.